RESP Account And Tax Deferral

 It is quite common that U.S. citizens living in Canada hold a Registered Education Savings Plan (RESP) on behalf of their children.

 A RESP account allows money deposited for a child’s post-secondary education to grow on a tax-deferred basis.
-Unfortunately, unlike RRSPs, the RESP is not considered to be a tax-deferred plan for U.S. tax purposes.
-They are not granted the same tax-deferral election under the US-Canada Treaty as an RRSP.
+Unfortunately, unlike RRSPs, the RESP is not a tax-deferred plan for U.S. tax purposes.
+They don’t have the same tax-deferral election under the US-Canada Treaty as an RRSP.

 RESP Income Is Taxable In The U.S.

 Income earned in the RESP is taxable to the subscriber (generally the parent) on their U.S. return in the year the income is earned.
 It is important to note that any grant received from the Government of Canada, such as Canada Education Savings Grants (CESGs) in the RESP is also considered income, and is taxable in the U.S. in the year it is received.
-Thus, all interest, dividends and capital gains inside those plans must be reported annually on your U.S. tax return.
+Thus, you should report all interest, dividends and capital gains inside those plans annually on your U.S. tax return.